 Latvia is the middle of the three Baltic states just west of Russia.
-During the last century the people of Latvia suffered greatly: first the two world wars, and then under Soviet communism.
+During the last century the people of Latvia suffered greatly: first during the two world wars, and then under Soviet communism.
 Historically Lutheran following the Reformation, there are but few remnants of the historical Reformed presence in Latvia.
 The first Reformed church was replanted only in 1990.
-However, despite the smallness of the Reformed Church in Latvia today, it is a delight to see how, in their own words, this denomination is convinced that “the Word ministry (teaching and preaching of Bible) is the front line of Christian mission”.
+However, despite the smallness of the Reformed Church in Latvia today, it is a delight to see how, in their own words, this denomination is convinced that “the Word ministry (teaching and preaching of the Bible) is the front line of Christian mission”.
 Come Over and Help seeks to promote and support the young Latvian Reformed community in several meaningful ways.

 Pastor Training – Baltic Reformed Theological Seminary

 One of the pastors supported by COAH, Ungars Gulbis, is engaged in radio ministry.
 His Sunday sermons are formatted for radio and broadcast each week.
-There have been expressions of interest from many, and some have visited the reformed churches.
+There have been expressions of interest from many, and some have visited the Reformed churches.
 As a result of this ministry, Pastor Gulbis has also been invited to participate in several on-air forums, and to broadcast meditations on the Christian radio station.